Ajay Devgn: Rise to prominence (1991–1999)

-In 1999, Devgn starred in the romantic drama Hum Dil De Chuke Sanam, in which he played Vanraj, a man who tries to help his wife (Aishwarya Rai) reunite with her lover (Salman Khan).
+In 1999, Devgn starred in the musical romance Hum Dil De Chuke Sanam, in which he played Vanraj, a man who tries to help his wife (Aishwarya Rai) reunite with her lover (Salman Khan).
 Hum Dil De Chuke Sanam marked a significant turning point in Devgn's career.
 The film, an adaptation of Maitreyi Devi's Bengali novel Na Hanyate, was directed by Sanjay Leela Bhansali and co-starred Salman Khan and Aishwarya Rai.
-Devgn was highly praised for his performance.
+Devgn's performance received positive reviews from critics.
 Rediff said: "Ajay's role reminds you of one he did in another film, Pyaar Toh Hona Hi Tha.
 There he is searching for the boyfriend of the girl he secretly loves.
 But intense scenes are his forte and he does well here.
 He's particularly good in the scene where he gets exasperated with his wife's stubbornness and strives to keep his cool."
-The movie was successful and Devgn was nominated for the Filmfare best actor award.
+The film proved to be a commercial success and earned Devgn his third nomination for the Filmfare Award for Best Actor.
 After that, he appeared in Hindustan Ki Kasam with Amitabh Bachchan and Sonali Bendre.
 He then worked with the director Milan Luthria in Kachche Dhaage, with Saif Ali Khan and Manisha Koirala.
-The movie was a box-office hit.
-He then performed in the successful movie Hogi Pyaar Ki Jeet, a romantic comedy, and then in his home production movie with Kajol, and director, Prakash Jha.
-The film was titled Dil Kya Kare.
+It was a box-office hit.
+He then performed in another successful film Hogi Pyaar Ki Jeet, a romantic comedy; and then in his home production with Kajol and director Prakash Jha, titled Dil Kya Kare.
 His other movies in 1999 were Gair and Thakshak in which he played a strong, silent man.